 Tenancy fraud isn't a game ... it's illegal.
 It happens when someone lives in a social rented home that wasn’t allocated to them or when the tenant sublets all or part of their home to a non-Inquilab tenant so that they can make extra money.

-Tenancy fraud is also immoral and unfair as it reduces the amount of available homes for those who really need them.
+Tenancy fraud is immoral.
+It is unfair as it reduces the amount of available homes for those who really need them.

 If the person living in the house is not the tenant, they could be committing tenancy fraud.
 If the person living in the house hasn’t declared everyone living there and their circumstances, they could be committing benefit fraud.

 We’re working hard to prevent it.
 You can help too, by reporting anything you might see as suspicious.